BioSysLab/TF-repurposing/CCLE-DoRothEA/Readme.txt

-Rank MYC based on its activity, compared to other trascription factors' activity, for every cell line.
+Rank MYC based on its activity, compared to other trascription factors, for every cell line.